Earthquakes on April 2, 2026

 35.0 km---✓ ReviewedUSGS →

-April 2, 2026 brought a magnitude 4.3 earthquake 115 km ESE of Bitung, Indonesia, logged at 19:42 UTC.
-This event falls inside the aftershock decay of a nearby magnitude 5.1 earthquake that occurred about 11 hours earlier.
-At a depth of 35.0 km, the event was shallow crustal.
-Geolocation places the event at 1.028°N, 126.082°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+A magnitude 4.3 earthquake was recorded 115 km ESE of Bitung, Indonesia on April 2, 2026 at 19:42 UTC.
+It arrived roughly 11 hours after a larger magnitude 5.1 mainshock in the same 20 km area, placing it within the typical aftershock window.
+This was a shallow crustal earthquake, focused at 35.0 km depth.
+The epicenter is at 1.028°, 126.082°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-02